Nipun-Malinga/churn-prediction-system/readme.md

 ## System Architecture

 The system is designed with a modular architecture comprising:

 1. **Client-Side:** A React.js and Chakra UI based dashboard for user interaction, data visualization, and system control.
 It includes user account pages (Login, Edit Account) and data display systems (Dashboard, Model Info Page).
 2. **Server-Side:** A Flask-based Python server that hosts the REST API.
 It includes:
     * An Account System for user management.
     * A Prediction System that uses the deployed ML models.
     * A Database Interface (SQLAlchemy) to interact with the PostgreSQL database.
 3. **Airflow Server:** An Apache Airflow instance for orchestrating automated model training and evaluation workflows.
 This includes a Model Training System and a Model Evaluating System.
 4. **Database:** A PostgreSQL database to store user credentials, model metadata, performance metrics, drift information, and customer data for retraining.
 5. **Cloud Storage:** Google Cloud Storage for versioning and storing trained machine learning models and preprocessing transformers.

-*(Refer to Figure 1 in the report for the High-Level System Architecture Diagram and Figure 2 for the Database ER Diagram)*

-## Technologies Used
+## Tech Stack

 * **Backend & Machine Learning:**
     * Python